FEUP-LTW-2024/ltw-project-2024-ltw18g01/README.md

 - [X] **Real-Time Messaging System** - You can talk to a member to negotiate prices and discuss the deal's terms.

 - [X] **Negotiable** - You can only negotiate prices if the seller defines the item is negotiable.

+- [X] **Mobile optimization** - Website is fully functional on mobile, with specific-features like scrollable lists.